nickvl/aop-logging/README.md

 aop-logging
 ===========

-Declarative annotation based logging in Java Spring applications.
+Declarative annotation based logging for Java Spring applications.
 It is a small logging utility.
 Spring AOP is used for implementation.
 Apache commons-logging is used to log messages (the same component used in Spring framework itself).

+The Spring AOPlogging utility provides an ability to log:
+ * entering in spring service methods,
+ * method parameter names and values,
+ * returning from spring service methods,
+ * method execution results,
+ * exceptions thrown from spring service methods.
+ * an ability to avoid logging sensitive information (e.g. passwords)

 It allows to flexible configure log message levels, provides exception handling taking into account exception classes hierarchy (alike try-catch).
 Log annotations could be applied for both methods and classes.
 This logger is capable to log method parameters and result using reflection if the corresponding classes do not provide toString() method.
+There is an ability to log a limited amount of elements of standart collections and arrays.

 Quick start
 -----------